 a.
 Search Bar

 b.
-Link Status Filter
+Link Type Filter

-c.
+d.
 HTTP Status Filter

 This lets you filter your internal links by their HTTP status code.
 Click on it and select the status codes to audit.
 You can select multiple status codes.

-d.
+e.
 Anchor Type Filter

 This lets you filter the links by their anchor.
 The available options include: